YevgeniMakarovich/TransCrypt/Documents/Flow of Events.md

  **Main thread.** User press on a button with neccesary cryptocurrency.

- **Postdescription.** "Choosing of cryptocurrency" use case lets us activate "Checking rates" and "Conversion" use cases.
+ **Postcondition.** "Choosing of cryptocurrency" use case lets us activate "Checking rates" and "Conversion" use cases.

 ## **2.2.
 Choosing of GPUs**